Basidiomycota: Meiosis

 Coprinopsis cinerea is a basidiomycete mushroom.
 It is particularly suited to the study of meiosis because meiosis progresses synchronously in about 10 million cells within the mushroom cap, and the meiotic prophase stage is prolonged.
 Burns et al. studied the expression of genes involved in the 15-hour meiotic process, and found that the pattern of gene expression of C. cinerea was similar to two other fungal species, the yeasts Saccharomyces cerevisiae and Schizosaccharomyces pombe.
 These similarities in the patterns of expression led to the conclusion that the core expression program of meiosis has been conserved in these fungi for over half a billion years of evolution since these species diverged.

-Cryptococcus neoformans and Ustilago maydis are examples of pathogenic basidiomycota.
+Cryptococcus neoformans and Mycosarcoma maydis are examples of pathogenic basidiomycota.
 Such pathogens must be able to overcome the oxidative defenses of their respective hosts in order to produce a successful infection.
 The ability to undergo meiosis may provide a survival benefit for these fungi by promoting successful infection.
 A characteristic central feature of meiosis is recombination between homologous chromosomes.
 This process is associated with repair of DNA damage, particularly double-strand breaks.
-The ability of C. neoformans and U. maydis to undergo meiosis may contribute to their virulence by repairing the oxidative DNA damage caused by their host's release of reactive oxygen species.
+The ability of C. neoformans and M. maydis to undergo meiosis may contribute to their virulence by repairing the oxidative DNA damage caused by their host's release of reactive oxygen species.